CodeJok/Releases-Sentinel-Support/README.md

-# ✨ ModGuard Bot — Next-Gen Moderation & Utility System ✨
+# ✨ Sentinel Bot — Next-Gen Moderation & Utility System ✨

-Welcome to the official GitHub repository for **ModGuard**, the advanced **Discord moderation and support bot** designed with simplicity, power, and professionalism in mind.
+Welcome to the official GitHub repository for **Sentinel**, the advanced **Discord moderation and support bot** designed with simplicity, power, and professionalism in mind.

 > **🎯 Built by experts.
 Trusted by professionals.
-ModGuard is here to redefine your server management.**
+Sentinel is here to redefine your server management.**

 ## ✨ Features

-ModGuard is packed with powerful tools and utilities to help you keep your server safe, efficient, and well-moderated.
+Sentinel is packed with powerful tools and utilities to help you keep your server safe, efficient, and well-moderated.
 Below are some of the standout features:

 ### 🛡️ Moderation Tools
 - `/ban`, `/kick`, `/mute`, `/warn`, `/unmute`, and more